mick-wloch/KlipperWRT/readme.md

         https://firmware-selector.openwrt.org/?version=21.02.3&target=ramips%2Fmt76x8&id=glinet_gl-mt300n-v2

+No Luci is key.
 You can install the first few packages or use opkg.
-No Luci is key.
-Can use Luci version to configure device, copy wireless and network config files off then install the build from above.
+Can use Luci version to configure device, then copy the wirelss and network files.

 ## extroot